 - Informal Resolution best practices;

-- Notice of Outcomes, permanent protective measures/continuing supports;
+- Notice of outcomes, permanent protective measures, and continuing supports;

 - Managing retaliation and the hostile academic environment;

 This training program will feature expert faculty who have served as practitioners in campus police/public safety, human resource management, student conduct, and legal affairs for campuses across Canada and the United States.